Special Offer

 Review:

-Women Who Code is a global nonprofit membership platform that features a job board and career resources for women in the tech industry.
-They have coding networks in two of the major cities in Canada so that female tech talent in Canada can meet up, share their knowledge, and take part in events.
+Women Who Code has coding networks in two of the major cities in Canada so that female tech talent in Canada can meet up, share their knowledge, and take part in events.

-While employers have a choice of several posting plans to suit their business needs, the platform is somewhat costlier than the Society for Canadian Women in Science & Technology's (SCWIST) job board.
+While employers have a choice of several posting plans to suit their business needs, the platform is somewhat costlier than the Society for Canadian Women in Science & Technology (SCWIST).
 However, unlike SCWIST, which caters only to the Canadian market, Women Who Code gives employers access to a global talent pool of female tech professionals.

 Pros: